Examination of voluntary motor skills of the fingers. G

 • speech motor skills (strength, accuracy, volume, switchability of movements of the lips, tongue, cheeks);

-• states of individual components of general voluntary motor skills: static and dynamic coordination, simultaneity, distinctness of movements;
+• states of individual components of general voluntary motor skills: static and dynamic coordination, simultaneity, clarity of movements;

-• examination of fine motor skills of the fingers (the quality and degree of differentiation of movements, the possibility of actions with objects).
+• examination of fine motor skills of the fingers (quality and degree of differentiation of movements, ability to operate with objects).

 Examination of voluntary facial motor skills